ngoclinhp842/Handwriting-Recognition/README.md

 python3 digitReg.py
 ```

 ## ☘️ Description
-Improve performance on MNIST with PCA
+I build an RBF network which only consists of an input layer, a single hidden layer, and an output layer to recognize human handwritten digit and train the network on 60,000 images and test the network with 10,000 images.
+- Each image is 28x28 pixels.
+- The images are grayscale (no RGB colors).
+- Each image (data sample) contains ONE of 10 numeric digit $0, 1, 2, ..., 8, 9.

 Using all 768 features (pixels) in each image may not be very helpful for classification.
 For example, pixels around the border are almost always white.
-Transform the dataset(s) using PCA to compress the number of features before training your RBF network.
-Experiment with PCA to improve classification accuracy and runtime performance.
+Thus, I transform the dataset(s) using PCA to compress the number of features before training your RBF network to experiment with PCA to improve classification accuracy and runtime performance.

 ## 👀 Results:
-* Training RBF without PCA took 4.576543 seconds

-Accuracy on the training set: 94.55%

-Accuracy on the testing set: 91.3%

-* Pca took 99.737493 seconds

-Training took 134.519913 seconds

-Accuracy on the training set: 95.0%

-Accuracy on the testing set: 10.83%

-## 📝 Analysis:

-##

-## Finding
 1. Record the time it took to train RBF without PCA.
 I add time.process_time() from time module to record the training time

         Training RBF without PCA took 1556.191151 seconds